elacasse/technical-test/README.md

-# technical-test
+# Technical Test
 Code made for a technical test.
-Please read the README file for more details.